 I am interested in computer vision, machine learning, robotics and human-autonomy interaction.
 I aim to enable intelligent systems (e.g., autonomous vehicles) that can automatically understand and interactively learn from their environment.
 Towards this goal, I work to address real-world challenges in robust perception and action of safety-critical autonomous systems.

 My main interests include computer vision and machine learning.
 I focus on depth estimation and 3D reconstruction, with a mix between applied and more theoretical research.

 Perception is a fundamental part of intelligence since perception is necessary to acquire knowledge and knowledge is necessary to understand perception.
 Therefore computer vision is one of the most important aspects in the realization of intelligent systems.
 My interest of research lies in computer vision and the combination with machine learning which, to my mind, will enable the realization of intelligent systems.
 Currently, I am working on optical flow and how to incorporate high-level information to alleviate this ill-posed problem.

 I am a PhD student under the joint supervision of Andreas Geiger and Sebastian Nowozin from Microsoft Research.
 Currently, I am working on generative and probabilistic models in machine learning and computer vision.

 My research focuses on understanding the visual information given in the world to generate realistic data synthetically.
-In particular, I am interested in generative modelling with respect to humans.
-Currently, I investigate how we can employ prior knowledge, e.g. the shape and appearance of the human body, to produce photo-realistic synthetic images.
+In particular, I am interested in generative modelling in the field of computer vision and machine learning.

 Since November I am a PhD candidate under the supervision of Prof. Andreas Geiger.
 Currently I am working on deep generative models in collaboration with the ML team of the ETAS GmbH, a subsidiary of Bosch.